syntaxtrash/friendly-pancake/README.md

-git commit with sign test april 04 2024 git commit with sign test may 05 2024 git commit with sign test june 31, 2024
+git commit with sign test april 04 2024 git commit with sign test may 05 2024 git commit with sign test june 31, 2024 git commit with sign test in wsl2 sept 10, 2024